rodricios/autocomplete/README.md

 Textbooks, and locations therein, where the concept-in-practice has been expressed:

 I. [Intro to Statistical Natural Language Processing](http://ics.upjs.sk/~pero/web/documents/pillar/Manning_Schuetze_StatisticalNLP.pdf) - Manning, Schütze, 1999

     a. frequency distribution showing the most common words and frequencies in *Tom Sawyer*, pg.
 21

     b. conditional probability definition expressed in page 42 - section 2.1.2

     c. the intuition for *frequency* distributions found in pg.
 153 (provided in the context of finding [*Collocations*](http://en.wikipedia.org/wiki/Collocation))

 II.
 [Probabilistic Graphical Models](http://mitpress.mit.edu/books/probabilistic-graphical-models) - Kohler, Friedman, 2009

     a. conditional probability definition found on pg.
 18 (hilariously and coincidentally found in section 2.1.2.1)

 III.
 [Artificial Intelligence - A Modern Approach](http://aima.cs.berkeley.edu) - Russell, Norvig, 3rd. ed.
 2010

     a. conditional probability concept explained in pg.
 485

     b. the "language" (I take to mean "intuition" for asserting things in the probabilistic sense) pg.
 486

     c. the notion of "conditioning" found in pg.
 492-494

 ##Motivation

-Similar to the motivation behind [eatiht](https://github.com/rodricios/eatiht#motivation), I found that it took far too long to find a palpable theory-to-application example of what amounts to more than a 500 pages of words across 3 books, each spanning a large index of, in certain cases, *counter-productive* nomenclature; read the [light criticisms (with the obvious preemptive apologies to those he knows will end up making 'it' about 'themselves')](http://www.reddit.com/r/MachineLearning/comments/2fxi6v/ama_michael_i_jordan/ckep3z6) made by Michael I. Jordan on the matter (he was recently named [#2 machine learning expert "we need to know" on dataconomy.com](http://dataconomy.com/10-machine-learning-experts-you-need-to-know/)).
+Similar to the motivation behind [eatiht](https://github.com/rodricios/eatiht#motivation), I found that it took far too long to find a palpable theory-to-application example of what amounts to more than a 500 pages of words across 3 books, each spanning a large index of, in certain cases, *counter-intuitive* nomenclature; read the [light criticisms](http://www.reddit.com/r/MachineLearning/comments/2fxi6v/ama_michael_i_jordan/ckep3z6) made by Michael I. Jordan on the matter (he was recently named [#2 machine learning expert "we need to know" on dataconomy.com](http://dataconomy.com/10-machine-learning-experts-you-need-to-know/)).

 You can find similar thoughts being expressed [**in an article from 2008 (updated 2009)**](http://brenocon.com/blog/2008/12/statistics-vs-machine-learning-fight/) by [Brennan O'Connor](http://brenocon.com)